Indicators of Emotional & Verbal Abuse

 Indicators in Parents

-These signs indicate that a parent may be engaging in verbal or emotional abuse of a child:
+These signs indicate that a parent may be engaging in verbal or emotional abuse of a child.
+Some of these are outward signs of emotional abuse, while others would be hard to see without direct and ongoing engagement with the family member.

-• Parents or caretakers place demands on the child that are based on unreasonable or impossible expectations or without consideration of the child’s developmental capacity.
+• Parents or caretakers place unreasonable demands on the child that are based on impossible expectations, constant criticism, or without consideration of the child’s developmental capacity.

-• The child is used as a “battle ground” for marital conflicts.
+• The child is used as a “battle ground” for marital conflicts, some of which may even jeopardize the child’s safety.

 • The child is used to satisfy the parent’s/caretaker’s own ego needs and the child is neither old enough nor mature enough to understand.

-• The child victim is “objectified” by the perpetrator, the child is referred to as “it” (“it” cried, “it” died).
+• The child victim is “objectified” by the perpetrator, the child is referred to as “it” (“it” cried, for example, rather than “she” cried).

-• The child is a witness to domestic violence.
+• The child is a witness to domestic violence, which is another adverse childhood experience.

 Emotional abuse can be seen as proving a self-fulfilling prophecy.
-If a child is degraded enough, the child will begin to live up to the image communicated by the abusing parent or caretaker.
+If a child is degraded enough, the child may begin to embody the image communicated by the abusing parent or caretaker.

 Indicators in Children

-These signs indicate that a child may be experiencing emotional or verbal abuse:
+These emotional abuse signs indicate a child may be suffering:

 • “Acts out” and is considered a behavior problem (e.g. bullies others, chronically uses profanity).